SoftwareAG/c8y-docs/src/documents/guides/users-guide/android-cloud-sensor-app.html.md

 ## Overview

-This user guide describes the Android Cloud Sensor App.
+This user guide describes the Android Cloud Sensor Application.
 The app sends the sensor measurements from a Texas Instruments (TI) Sensor Tag and an Android smartphone to Cumulocity to be securely processed and managed.
-Additionally both devices can be controlled from Cumulocity.
+Additionally, both devices can be remote-controlled by Cumulocity.
 The TI Sensor Tag is a low energy wireless device manufactured by Texas Instruments © [http://www.ti.com/](http://www.ti.com/).

 ## Getting the Android Cloud Sensor App

-In order to use an Android Cloud Sensor App you need a smartphone with Android version 5.0 (Lollipop) or higher.
+To use the Android Cloud Sensor App you need a smartphone with Android version 5.0 (Lollipop) or higher.
 To determine the Android version, please consult [http://www.wikihow.com/Check-What-Android-Version-You-Have](http://www.wikihow.com/Check-What-Android-Version-You-Have).

-To download the Android Cloud Sensor App executable package, please proceed to the Cockpit application in your Cumulocity IoT Sensor Demo tenant and click “Add phone” from the quick links:
+To download the Android Cloud Sensor App executable package, please open the Cockpit application in your Cumulocity IoT Sensor tenant and click on “Add phone” from the quick links on the welcome panel:

 ![Quick Links](/guides/users-guide/quicklinks.png)

-Once the “Add phone” button is pressed, you will be presented with the wizard showing the QR code for downloading the Android Cloud Sensor App:
+Clicking on “Add phone” will start a wizard showing the QR code for downloading the Android Cloud Sensor App:

 ![Install App](/guides/users-guide/installapp.png)

-Scan this QR code with any scanning application you have on your smartphone.
-The Android Cloud Sensor App will start being downloaded.
+Scan this QR code with any scanning application you have on your smartphone or install a QR scanner available.
+Scan the code and download the app.
+The Android Cloud Sensor App will start after being downloaded.

 ## Registering the Cloud Sensor App to your Cumulocity IoT Sensor Demo tenant

-To register the smartphone as a new device in your tenant you have two options:
+To register a smartphone as a new device in your tenant you have two options:

 - Fastest option: Scan a QR code with encrypted registration credentials
 - Use Web-based registration

-> In case you need to re-register your smartphone, and you change from option 1 to option 2 (or vice versa), then you must delete the smartphone object in Device management.
+> Just in case you need to re-register your smartphone, and you change from option 1 to option 2 (or vice versa), you must delete the smartphone object in Device management.

-The QR code registration process (option 1) uses credentials derived from the username and password of the user who is currently logged in to the IoT Sensor Demo tenant.
+The QR code registration process (option 1) uses credentials derived from the username and password of the user who is currently logged in to the IoT Sensor tenant.
 Unique device credentials are used in the web-based registration process (option 2).

 ### Registering using a QR code with credentials

-Click the “Next” button in the Cockpit wizard to see the QR code with credentials to register the Cloud Sensor App to your Cumulocity IoT Sensor Demo tenant:
+Click the “Next” button in the Cockpit wizard to see the QR code with credentials to register the Cloud Sensor App to your Cumulocity IoT Sensor tenant:

 ![Register phone](/guides/users-guide/registerphone.png)

-The registration credentials are encrypted, however we highly recommend to use specifically created demo user accounts on your tenant for large public presentations.
+The registration credentials are encrypted however, we highly recommend to use specially created demo user accounts on your tenant for large public presentations.

-> Important: Do not use this method for production tenants or for tenants that contain sensitive data.
+> Important: Do not use this method for production tenants or for tenants containing sensitive data.

-### Registering using Web-based registration
+### Registering using web-based registration

-Registration is started by pressing the “Manual registration” menu item on the Cloud Sensor App action bar.
-The action’s widget looks like a cog button or might be consolidated into the option menu depending on your screen’s resolution and orientation:
+The registration process is started by clicking the “Manual registration” menu item on the Cloud Sensor App action bar.
+The action’s widget looks like a cogwheel button or it is consolidated into the options menu depending on your screen’s resolution and orientation:

 ![Action bar](/guides/users-guide/actionbar.png)

-Next, select the instance where your IoT Sensor Demo tenant is hosted, e. g., cumulocity.com.
+Next, select the instance where your IoT Sensor tenant is hosted like cumulocity.com.

 ![Select Instance](/guides/users-guide/selectinstance.png)

-Press the “Register” button to start registration.
-Afterwards, scroll to the bottom of a main Cloud Sensor App screen, there will be the device id which needs to be entered during Device Registration on the Cumulocity IoT Sensor Demo tenant:
+Click the “Register” button to start registration.
+Afterward, scroll to the bottom of a main Cloud Sensor App screen, there will be the device id which needs to be entered during Device Registration in the Cumulocity IoT Sensor Demo tenant:

 ![Get device Id](/guides/users-guide/getdeviceid.png)